-When it comes to Valentine’s day at home, it really doesn’t get much better or sexier than a big bowl of pasta for me.
+When it comes to Valentine’s Day at home, it really doesn’t get much better or sexier than a big bowl of pasta for me.
 Oh-la-la.
+And this Slow Cooker Short Rib Ragu over Pappardelle…wow.

-On another note, Valentine’s day falls on a Tuesday this year (womp womp).
-Instead of slaving in the kitchen for your special date night, wake up a little early and get this in the crockpot so you come home to a delicious, home cooked, sexy meal.
-Enjoy your night over this romantic meal and splurge on some good wine!
+On another note, Valentine’s Day falls on a Tuesday this year (womp womp).
+Instead of spending all night in the kitchen for your special date night, wake up a little early and get this in the crockpot so you come home to a delicious, home-cooked, sexy meal.
+Enjoy your night over this romantic Slow Cooker Short Rib Ragu over Pappardelle and splurge on some good wine!
 There are no gifts needed with a night like that in my opinion!

 - 2 lbs. bone in short ribs